syncfusion-content/document-processing-docs/Document-Processing/installation/Installation-errors.md

 ### Problem

-**Error Message:** Your license for Syncfusion Essential Studio for FileFormats has been expired since {date}.
+**Error Message:** Your license for Syncfusion Essential Studio for Document Processing has been expired since {date}.
 Please renew your subscription and try again.

 **Online Installer**